389ds/389ds.github.io/docs/389ds/howto/howto-posix.md

 ### New Method

 There is already an AUXILIARY objectclass provided with the pam/nss ldap distribution on Linux systems: hostObject.
 This schema is included with the directory server software - /etc/dirsrv/schema/60nss-ldap.ldif.
 If this file is not in the schema directory for your directory server instance - /etc/dirsrv/slapd-yourname/schema - just copy the file in there, and restart the server.
-If for some reason the file is not there, you can always grab the latest from our CVS version control system - <http://cvs.fedoraproject.org/viewvc/ldapserver/ldap/schema/60nss-ldap.ldif?revision=1.1&root=dirsec&view=markup>

 ### Old Method